BorisPolonsky/dify-helm/charts/dify/README.md

 redis:
   enabled: false  # Disable built-in Redis
 ```
-*N.B.: Built-in Redis, PostgreSQL, and Weaviate are for development/testing only and may not keep up to the versions in Dify’s `docker-compose.yml`.
+*Note: Built-in Redis, PostgreSQL, and Weaviate are for development/testing only and may not keep up to the versions in Dify's `docker-compose.yml`.
 For production, use external Redis/PostgreSQL instances (as noted in the next section).*

 ### 4. Opt in External Services
-It's advised to utilize services from enterprise level providers over the built-in middlewares for production use.
+It's advised to utilize services from enterprise-level providers over the built-in middlewares for production use.
 To take over built-in `Redis` for instance:
 ```yaml
 # values.yaml
 externalRedis: